qntlb/numerical-methods-montecarlointegration-exercise/README.md

 - `Integrator`
 - `MonteCarloIntegratorFactory`

-The MonteCarloIntegratorFactory's method requires a class implementing an `RandomNumberGenerator`.
+The `MonteCarloIntegratorFactory`'s method requires a class implementing a `RandomNumberGenerator`.
 This interface and some classes implementing this interface can be found in the package

 ```
 info.quantlab.numericalmethods.lecture.randomnumbers